'Year Of Suffering': Gazans Tired On October 7 Anniversary

 "A year has gone and we have seen every kind of suffering -- disease, hunger, danger and loss."

-The Israeli military has been fighting Hamas in Gaza since the unprecedented attack on Israel.
+The Israeli military has been fighting Hamas in Gaza since the unprecedented attack on Israel, which resulted in the deaths of 1,205 people, most of them civilians, according to an AFP tally based on official Israeli figures.

 Israel's retaliatory military offensive in Gaza has killed at least 41,909 people, most of them civilians, according to figures provided by the Hamas-run territory's health ministry.